 In the competitive digital marketing landscape, your website can become a valuable asset in reaching potential customers.
 A study conducted by GE Capital Retail Bank found that over 80% of buyers visit company websites before making their final purchase decision.

-Since the b2b buying process is very complex, it is important to provide decision-makers with knowledge about what they need.
+Since the b2b buying process is complex, it is vital to provide decision-makers with knowledge about what they need.

 SEO for B2B